machingclee/machingclee.github.io/static/media/353-general-purpose-dialog.c388edfd.md

 ---
-title: "General Purpose Dialog using MUI"
+title: "General Purpose Dialog using MUI with Flexible { xs, sm, md, lg, ...etc } Widths"
 date: 2024-12-28
 id: blog0353
 tag: springboot
 toc: true
-intro: "We record a general purpose Dialog whose width can be sm, md, lg, etc."
+intro: "We record a general purpose dialog whose width can be sm, md, lg, etc to avoid the consideration of width of the dialog content."
 ---

 <style>